How to Defer Offscreen Images – Best Practices To Follow

 Above-the-fold content is visible on the webpage when a page loads; below-the-fold means the content only loads when a user scrolls.

-Deferring off-screen images also contributes to the other performance metrics such as LCP, INP, and FCP.
+Deferring off-screen images also contributes to the other performance metrics such as LCPINP, and FCP.

 Why Should You Defer Offscreen Images?